Your visit

 Visiting the Museum

-Visits at the Workers’ Museum begin at the info desk located in the stairwell A. The museum staff will lend you an access badge that allows you to enter the exhibition rooms.
-Inside, you can listen to an audio guide using your own smart device.
-Group visits of more than ten people must be booked in advance.
-Book your visit by emailing hkm.peda(at)hel.fi or by calling the Workers’ Museum at +358 9 3107 1548.
+Visits at the Workers’ Museum start at the info desk in stairwell A. The museum personnel will loan you an access ID that allows you to visit the museum’s exhibition rooms.
+You can listen to an audio guidance in the museum rooms, using your own smart device.
+Groups of more than ten people are requested to report their arrival in advance.
+Please check to make sure the planned date and time are suitable by sending an email to hkm.peda(at)hel.fi or by calling the Worker’s Museum, tel. +358 (0)9 3107 1548.

 Accessibility